10 best expense management software tools for HR and finance teams

 Best for: Small teams and Zoho users

-Zoho Expense is a cloud-based expense and travel management tool that helps businesses capture receipts, automate reports, and manage approvals from a single platform.
-Because it’s part of the broader Zoho ecosystem, it connects tightly with tools like Zoho Books and Zoho CRM, letting finance teams sync expense data with accounting and sales activity instead of juggling separate systems.
+Because it’s part of the broader Zoho ecosystem, it integrates with tools like Zoho Books and Zoho CRM, letting finance teams sync expense data with accounting and sales activity without juggling separate systems.

 Zoho Expense also leans into travel and expense (T&E) management.
 Employees can submit trip requests, have them approved, and let a travel desk manage bookings and itineraries directly in the system, which keeps travel details and spend in one place.

-On the downside, reviewers point out that customization options for reporting and dashboards are limited.G2 – Zoho Expense Reviews The product also doesn’t offer its own in-house corporate card program, so small teams that want to issue cards will need a separate provider.
+The platform has achieved a high rating for performance and reliability (87%).G2.com - User Satisfaction Ratings Comparison But, on the downside, reviewers point out that customization options for reporting and dashboards are limited.G2 – Zoho Expense Reviews The product also doesn’t offer its own in-house corporate card program, so small teams that want to issue cards will need a separate provider.

 Key Features: